v-sung/steam-reviews/README.md

 - References
 - Generative AI Disclosure

+## CONTRIBUTORS
+Lucien W, [Chaitali D](https://github.com/cadeshmukh02), Rhea D, and Tina Z were part of this group project.

 ## WHAT WE DID
 We used a [Steam Games Dataset](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset) and a [Steam Reviews Dataset](https://www.kaggle.com/datasets/kieranpoc/steam-reviews).
 Big shout out to the dataset uploaders for the hard work of scraping data so we didn't have to do it. :stuck_out_tongue_winking_eye: